 Aluminum is one of the few metals that don’t rust.
 It doesn’t have an iron in its composition and therefore doesn’t rust.
-This feature of aluminum makes it such a popular choice for construction.
-Aluminum windows are able to provide consistent performance without homeowners having to worry about rusty parts and wear and tear.
+This feature of aluminum makes it such a popular choice for construction as they last longer.

 Since aluminum is resistant to rust, it can be used in areas that receive a lot of precipitation.
-The strength of these windows make them ideal for storms as well.
+The strength of these large windows make them ideal for storms as well.

 Aluminum is one of the strongest materials available

-The strength of this material makes it one of the most secure materials for residential windows and doors.
+The strength of this window type makes it one of the most secure materials for residential windows and doors.
 Make your home more secure with aluminum doors and windows with reinforced glass.

 They now come in a wide range of colors and finishes

 Homeowners, in particular, shied away from aluminum windows initially since they only came in the typical silver color.
 Aluminum windows have come a long way now.

-Poor thermal insulator
+Poor thermal efficiency